 Ingredients

-1 12 oz dark beer (such as Oktoberfest or stout)
+- 12 oz dark beer, such as Oktoberfest or stout

 Instructions

-In a large, heavy bottomed pot or dutch oven, melt ghee over medium high heat.
+- In a large, heavy bottomed pot or dutch oven, melt butter over medium high heat.
 Once melted, sear the pork shanks on all sides until deep brown.
 Remove to plate.

-Reduce the heat to low and add onions, carrots, and garlic to the pot and cook until onions have started to soften.
+- Reduce the heat to low and add onions, carrots, and garlic to the pot and cook until onions have started to soften, 3-5 minutes.

-Deglaze the dutch oven with beer.
-Stir and scrape any stuck on bits from the bottom to the pot until loosened.
+- Deglaze the dutch oven with beer.
+Stir and scrape any stuck on bits from the bottom of the pot to loosen.

 I love how this turned out!
 I made it in my pressure cooker and it was excellent flavor and super tender.
 Thanks for the recipe!